Dalas121/Heir_2_The_Throne/README.md

 	- she's seen plenty of kings/queens come and go (long life), and thus she doesn't really care?

 [COMPLETE] S14: Gryphon Mountain (Dalas)
+- scenario number is used by Carcyn; if s14 is completed and bm_s14_fought_burlin not_equals yes, Carcyn expects the player to have merfolk recruits
+- if I ever let the player get Gryphons (not Gryphon Riders), make sure to change the "race=dwarf,gryhon" filter for the "fall of Knalga" dialogue
 - 1-to-2-skull difficulty.
 Rewards: Gryphon Rider (maybe dwarves too, to ride the gryphons?)

 [COMPLETE] S15a: Valley of Death, part 1 (Dalas)